JorgeAndre12/Brainium-Drone/README.md

     user_id = 'YOURUSERID'  # copy and paste here your user id device_id = 'YOURDEVICEID'  # copy and paste here your device id

-En este caso obtendremos todos los comandos que mandemos desde el modulo de AI directo como comando a la raspberry, ademas este comando se mandara por comunicacion serial a nuestro codigo en la laptop "TelloSerial.py".
+In this case we will obtain all the commands that we send from AI module as a command to the raspberry, in addition this command will be sent by serial communication to our code in the laptop "TelloSerial.py".

 ## Train: